How it works

 You'll know what's missing before an audit does.

-Every product TalkPod reads is checked against the Digital Product Passport schema for its category.
-Textiles for textile products.
-Machinery for power tools.
-More categories as the EU publishes them.
+Every product TalkPod reads is checked against the Digital Product Passport schema for its category, whether that's the textiles schema for clothing and home textiles, the machinery schema for power tools, or the construction products schema for paints, adhesives and the wider Built Environment catalogue.
+We add more schemas as the EU publishes them.
 Each record gets a clear completeness score and a list of the fields that still need to be filled.
-By the time the 2027 deadline arrives, you've had time to do the work with intent, rather than under pressure.
+By the time your category's deadline arrives, you've had time to do the work with intent, rather than under pressure.

 - Schemas live

-- Textiles, under the EU Ecodesign for Sustainable Products Regulation.
-Machinery, under the Machinery Regulation.
+- textiles under the EU Ecodesign for Sustainable Products Regulation, machinery under the Machinery Regulation, construction products under the new Construction Products Regulation.

 - Per product

 A buyer on your site asks what frost rating the pressure washer is built for.
-The pod answers from your own product data in a couple of seconds.
-The same product also has a public passport at a stable URL: scan the QR on the box and the customer, the auditor or the retailer lands on the schema-validated record.
-Both surfaces come from one place, so a Tuesday update changes what your customer hears and what your auditor can verify at the same moment.
+The pod answers from your own product data in seconds.
+The same product also has a public passport at a stable URL: scan the QR on the box and the customer, the auditor or the retailer reaches the schema-validated record.
+And the same QR can carry the richer content the brand wants behind it: ingredients, origin, allergens, instructions, warranty, care guidance.
+All three surfaces draw from one place, so a Tuesday update changes what your customer hears, what your auditor can verify, and what your packaging is offering, at the same moment.

 - Customer side